(403) 545-0195

 Why usage rights matter

-Organic use on a brand’s feed is different from paid ads.
+Organic content on a brand’s feed differs from paid ads.
 If your content runs as an ad, it is driving direct revenue.
-Charge for that period, for each platform, and note renewal dates in your quote.
+Charge for that period on each platform and note the renewal dates in your quote.

 Step 4: Pitch like a pro, land your first Canadian brand deal